snesrev/zelda3/README.md

 ## How to Play:

-Option 1: Launcher by RadzPrower https://github.com/ajohns6/Zelda-3-Launcher
+Option 1: Launcher by RadzPrower (windows only) https://github.com/ajohns6/Zelda-3-Launcher

 Option 2: Building it yourself